Tnixc/lucid/MINI_OVERLAY.md

 ## Testing

-A test button is available in the menu bar dropdown:
+Use the preview button in settings:
+1. Open Settings → Mini Overlay tab
+2. Configure your desired text and icon
-1. Click the menu bar icon
+3. Click the "Preview" button
-2. Click "Test Mini Overlay"
-3. A random wellness message will appear
+4. The mini overlay will appear with your current settings

 ## Integration Ideas